Updated April 20, 2020.

 New England Region

-Delaware – Automobile dealers are not to remain open until further notice.
-A full list is detailed here.
+Delaware – Shelter in Place order expires 5/15.
+Automobile dealers are ordered to close.
+A full list of businesses is detailed here.

-Maryland – Dealerships are explicitly allowed to remain open to the general public.
+Maryland – Stay at Home order is open-ended.
+Dealerships are allowed to remain open with precautions and limitations.
 Link to most recent PDF from WANADA.

-New Jersey – The state’s Governor’s latest Executive Order specifically identifies auto dealerships as essential businesses, but limits operations to service ONLY.
+New Jersey – Stay at Home order is open-ended.
+Governor’s latest Executive Order specifically identifies auto dealerships as essential businesses, but limits operations to service only.
+Online sales are permitted.
 NJCar has all of the guidelines and regulations for dealers in the state.

-New York – Under the “essential business” guidance, dealers may sell vehicles to essential businesses only.
-“These sales can be made through dealers at the dealership by appointment only, and only necessary employees may be present to complete the sale to the essential business.”
+New York – New York State on PAUSE is in effect through 5/15.
+Under the “essential business” guidance, dealers may sell vehicles to essential businesses only. “(S)ales can be made through dealers at the dealership by appointment only, and only necessary employees may be present to complete the sale to the essential business.”
 NYSADA has the information here.

-Washington D.C. – Dealerships are explicitly allowed to remain open to the general public.
+Washington D.C. – Stay at Home order effective through at least 5/15.
+Dealerships are allowed to remain open.
 Link to most recent PDF from WANADA.

 Great Lakes Region

 All states in this region are coordinating efforts to re-open.

 Illinois – Stay at Home order effective through at least 4/30.
 Auto Supply and Repair are Essential Services.
 Dealers are permitted to conduct sales by appointment only.
 Visit the IADA’s website for more info.